nagsconnect/aspireLoanApp/README.md

 * In case of greater amount,
   * extraAmount, the last term amount is adjusted with extraAmount
   * In case of last term amount turns negative, the last to second term is adjusted and so on.
+* if there is any extra amount paid, then it is returned to user via payment gateway(assumption), given that extra amount is captured in history of scheduled payments
 ##### APIs involved:
 loanRepayment -> POST /v1/payment?applicationId={appId}&termId={termId}

+##### Schema
+PaymentStatus -> PAID, PENDING, CANCELLED